BlvckBytes/docs-component-markup/docs/tag_syntax.md

 />
 ```

-Now, `my-attribute` will be assigned to whatever value the expression `user.name` evaluates to.
+Now, `my-attribute` will be assigned to whatever value the expression `l-me: user.name` evaluates to.

 Attributes which support multiple values may be assigned more than once - each occurrence will be collected and passed to the tag as a list when executing it, maintaining the top-down order of assignment.